 The device vibrates to notify the wearer and can also send simultaneous notifications to other people.
 In addition to the early detection of asthma attacks, an IoT healthcare device also tracks inhaler usage.

 9. Bluetooth-Enabled Coagulation System

 The first smart device for those prone to blood clotting disorders appeared on the market in 2016.
 Roche created a device that allowed patients to self-administer a test that identifies whether they are at risk of stroke or bleeding.

 Like other devices on this list, Roche’s system also transmits data to the patient’s healthcare provider, reducing the need for in-person visits.

-Developed by Medtronic, SmartPill is an ingestible smart capsule that monitors gastrointestinal health by measuring the time it takes to go through, as well as temperature, pressure, and pH levels.
-This one simple test provides valuable diagnostic information on the entire gastrointestinal tract.
+Developed by Medtronic, this is an ingestible smart capsule that monitors gastrointestinal health by measuring the temperature, pressure, and pH levels in the entire GI tract.
+This simple test provides valuable diagnostic information about the entire gastrointestinal tract.

 The pill is used to test and treat patients with chronic constipation, idiopathic and diabetic gastroparesis, and functional non-ulcer dyspepsia.

 The Internet of Things has had a huge impact on the healthcare industry over the past few years.
 But don’t take our word for it; we’ll let these statistics do the talking.

 1. The global healthcare market size of the Internet of Things was $147.1 billion in 2018.

 In 2018, the global healthcare market size of the Internet of Things was over $147 billion.
 This is a huge increase from $21.7 billion in 2014, and IoT analytics show that the biggest growth has yet to be achieved.